 Urban Beekeeping Fellowship alumni who complete the program are eligible to apply for Bee U NYC’s Green Jobs Pipeline.

-If you are a Bee U NYC alum, and you would like to learn more about the Green Jobs pipeline, contact our Green Jobs Pipeline Manager, Michelle Ng Du - michelle@beeunyc.org
+If you are a Bee U NYC alum, and you would like to learn more about the Green Jobs pipeline, contact our Director of Programs - denis@beeunyc.org

 Green Jobs Pipeline Tracks